The Benefits of Writing in Recovery

 Eight months ago I gave up my job teaching English in Thailand to write full-time as a freelancer.
 It was a scary move but so far it has worked out well.
 Even though I now spend about ten hours a day writing for other people I still love to write a blog and do other personal writing.
 I know how it benefits my life.
 I sometimes feel that if I couldn’t get these words out they would drive me nuts.

-I would recommend writing for anyone who is trying to escape addiction and deal with recovery; in fact I would recommend writing to everyone full stop.
+I would recommend writing for anyone who is trying to escape addiction and deal with recovery – in fact I would recommend writing to everyone full stop.
 Even if people never show their writing to anyone else it can still bring enormous benefits.
-One of my things I like to do is visit a website called futureme.com and send emails to myself in the future.
+One of my things I like to do is visit a website called futureme.org and send emails to myself in the future.
 This is a nice way for me to see where I’m at now and where I want to be in years to come.

-One Response to The Benefits of Writing in Recovery
+One Reply to “The Benefits of Writing in Recovery”

 Leave a Reply